Safe Births + Healthy Homes

 The Health Clinics

-Safe Births + Healthy Homes (SB+HH) was launched at three Ugandan clinics in March 2019 – Butembe Health Center III, St. Mary’s, and Kikonda.
-In September 2020, SB+HH was launched at a fourth clinic, Kabbo HCIII.
-In 2021, Kikolimbo and Buwaata were added.
+Safe Births + Healthy Homes (SB+HH) was launched at 3 Ugandan clinics in March 2019 – Butembe Health Center III, St. Mary’s, and Kikonda.
+Today, 8 health clinics in 5 districts now are participating in SB+HH.
 Solar electrification of rural clinics provides critical power for lighting and powering basic appliances.

-The 4 clinics offer a wide range of health services and now stay open 24 hours/day.
+The 7 health clinics offer a wide range of services and now stay open 24 hours/day.
 Approximately 6,400 mother/baby pairs have participated in SB+HH.
-Other services include postpartum care, vaccinations, emergency care, family planning, and other basic services.
+Other services include postpartum care, vaccinations, emergency care, family planning, and basic services.

 Butembe HCIII is the largest of the Safe Births + Healthy Homes sites, serving 900 patients per week.
-The most common ailments are: respiratory and eye infections, malaria and stomach flu.
+The most common ailments across the sites are: respiratory and eye infections, malaria and stomach flu.
 Respiratory and eye infections are linked to and exacerbated by exposure to indoor air pollution in homes using kerosene lamps and smokey cookstoves.
 Malaria and its complications are also endemic in the area.

 While many homes have insecticide treated bed-nets to help prevent malaria, patients often avoid using their nets due to a fear of fires caused by accidental contact between the nets and open-flamed kerosene lights.
 After receiving a solar light, 90% of mothers report using their bed-net more.

 Clinic electrification is critical for healthcare access and delivery.